Fr0zenCrane/UniCoT/ technical_repo.md

 ## Overview

-**BATI** is a Unified Chain-of-Thought (UniCoT) reasoning framework designed to empower Multimodal Large Language Models (MLLMs) to perform complex reasoning across both text and vision.
-By decomposing multimodal tasks into interpretable, modular steps and executing them sequentially or in parallel, BATI target to enable unified multimodal reasoning for a wide range of applications, including:
+BATI is a Unified Chain-of-Thought (UniCoT) reasoning framework designed to empower Multimodal Large Language Models (MLLMs) to perform complex reasoning across both text and vision modalities.
+By decomposing a given task into simple, modular steps and executing them sequentially or in parallel, BATI aims to enable unified large models to tackle a broad range of multimodal applications, including:

-* Complex visual planning and editing
+* Visual planning
-* Geometric and physics-consistent reasoning
+* Geometric and physical reasoning
-* Verification of image and video generation outcomes
+* Highly reliable image and video generation/editing

 <!-- ## Pipeline Summary -->
 The BATI reasoning pipeline consists of the following stages:

 1. **Planning**: Decompose the complex task into a sequence of simpler, manageable subtasks.
-2. **Stepwise Execution**: Execute each subtask using the unified model with step-by-step reasoning.
+2. **Subtask Execution**: Execute each subtask using the unified model with step-by-step reasoning.
 3. **Self-Check**: After completing each subtask, perform a validation check to ensure the intermediate result aligns with the intended goal.
-4. **Final Result**: Aggregate the validated intermediate results to produce the final output.
+4. **Final Result**: Aggregate the validated subtask results to generate the final output.

 <p align="center">
   <img src="assets/pipeline.png" width="800"/>